Table of Contents

-By expanding our perspective we can learn a lot on how to improve in our own section by looking to those who specialize in a different section.
+By expanding our perspective we can learn a lot about how to improve in our own section by looking at those who specialize in a different section.
 This also goes for background.
 How can you know that your perspectives are the ultimate perspective if you only follow and engage with white, heterosexual, cis-gendered, able-bodied men?
-People with different background sometimes have very different perspectives, and it’s important to listen to and take into account their experiences and knowledge.
+People with different backgrounds sometimes have very different perspectives, and it’s important to listen to and take into account their experiences and knowledge.

 How do you break free from the filter bubble and echo chamber?

-While echo chambers can be somewhat easier to break out from, filter bubbles is harder as they are controlled mostly by algorithms.
+While echo chambers can be somewhat easier to break out from, filter bubbles are harder as they are controlled mostly by algorithms.
 But there are steps you can take to make sure your social media feeds are as diverse as possible.
-However, diversity does not mean following accounts that have believes that directly goes against your core beliefs.
+However, diversity does not mean following accounts that have beliefs that directly go against your core beliefs.

-- Diversify who you follow: Are all he accounts you follow somehow following each other?
+Are all the accounts you follow somehow following each other?
 Try finding accounts to follow on the topics you are interested in that have no connection to those you already follow.
 Don’t follow the accounts in your suggestion, but actively search for the different terms and look through accounts that seem different to the ones you are currently following.

 As mentioned, you must find your own limit, but try to really examine why you mute/unfollow someone.
 Is it because their opinions challenge your own?
 If you are secure in your opinion then someone, in most cases, voicing a different opinion shouldn’t make you feel defensive or challenged.
 Try holding off on the mute/unfollow button for a while to see if their perspective can give you a chance to grow, learn, or become more secure in your own opinion.

-Personalized ads and feeds is often the start of a filter bubble.
+Personalized ads and feeds are often the start of a filter bubble.
 Anytime you have a choice of having something personalized online, deny it.

 Different search engines will give you different results.
 Try changing up your search engines every now and then to see if you get different results.
-Another thing to try out is not only relying on the first page, but clicking through to the other pages of your search results.
+Another thing to try out is not only relying on the first page but clicking through to the other pages of your search results.

-Social media doesn’t always have the room for longer articles and sources.
+Social media doesn’t always have room for longer articles and sources.
 A way of breaking out of a filter bubble and echo chamber is to gather your news from several diverse news pages.